Our Honorary President, Lord Frank Judd

 Katy Clark was MP for North Ayrshire and Arran.
 She was a member of Parliament’s Committees on Arms Export Controls.

-Baroness Kennedy is a Labour peer and President of the Helena Kennedy Foundation.
-She is a member of Parliament’s Joint Human Rights Committee.
+Baroness Kennedy is a Labour peer, criminal and human rights barrister at Doughty Street Chambers, and President of the Helena Kennedy Foundation.
+She is a former member of Parliament’s Joint Human Rights Committee.

 Willie Bain was MP for Glasgow North East.
 He was Chair of the Associate Parliamentary Group for the Republic of Sudan and South Sudan.